LibrePDF/OpenPDF/README.md

 # OpenPDF is an open source Java library for PDF files

-OpenPDF is an open-source Java library for creating, editing, rendering, encrypting PDF files, as well as creating PDFs from HTML.
-OpenPDF has a LGPL and MPL open source license.
+OpenPDF is an open-source Java library for creating, editing, rendering, and encrypting PDF documents, as well as generating PDFs from HTML.
+It is licensed under the LGPL and MPL

 We welcome contributions from other developers.
 Please feel free to submit pull-requests and bugreports to this GitHub repository.